zhityer/aaaaaaaa/README.md

 otouto is licensed under the GNU General Public License.
 A copy of the license has been included in [LICENSE](https://github.com/topkecleon/otouto/blob/master/LICENSE).

 ##What is it?
-otouto is an independently-developed Telegram API bot written in Lua. otouto was created in February 2015, open-sourced in June, and is being augmented to this day.
+otouto is an independently-deasDDDDDDDDDDDDDDDDDDDDDDveloped Telegram API bot written in Lua. otouto was created in February 2015, open-sourced in June, and is being augmented to this day.

 Bot commands and functions use a comprehensive plugin system, similar to that of (yagop's telegram-bot)[github.com/yagop/telegram-bot].
 The aim of the project is to host every desirable feature in one bot.